zng-ui/zng/TODO/_current.md

 * Negative space clips not applied when only `render_update` moves then into view.
     - In "icon" example, set `background_color` for each chunk and scroll using only the keyboard to see.
+    - The color should show only in between items of each row, empty space in between rows.
+    - The first chunk already does not have correct clips and it is entirely inside the un-culled area.
+    - Clips still work for smaller children, only the big background fill is bugged.

 * Review all docs.
     - Mentions of threads in particular.